CHESSComputing/ChessAnalysisPipeline/docs/workflows/HDRM.md

 ## Creating the pipeline file

-Create a workflow `pipeline.yaml` file according to the [instructions](/docs/pipeline.md).
+Create a workflow `pipeline.yaml` file according to the {ref}`CHAP pipeline instructions <CHAP-pipeline>`.
 A generic pipeline input file is as follows (note that spaces and indentation are important in `.yaml` files):
 ```
 config:
   root: .            # Change as desired